SFDO-Tooling/CumulusCI/docs/2gp_testing.md

     feature being developed for Product A.

-Without the ability to test with 2GP packages, end-to-end testing on Product A and B\'s linked features could only occur once both products have moved significantly forward in the development lifecycle:
+Without the ability to test with 2GP packages, end-to-end testing on Product A and B's linked features could only occur once both products have moved significantly forward in the development lifecycle:

 -   Both A and B merge their feature work into their main branch in a